davidclough/node/_documents/javascript-guide/javascript-guide.md

     ...
     eval(generatedCancelBookingCode);

- Now it doesn't matter if page or control is later edited as long as the control has the same CSS class.
+ Now it doesn't matter if the page or control is later edited as long as the control has the same CSS class.

 ### <a name="tips-module-patterns"></a>Module Patterns
 The module pattern in ES5 effectively creates a single instance of an object which has access to its own set of genuinely private variables and functions.